jshph/enzyme/temp roadmap.md

 - "email me a copy" button to send the current version to email - and to schedule over the server
 - open button should open the file in obsidian

-- dock should work
-- fix double notification of "index complete"
-- fix the scheduling -- no context provided
 - recipe view should be accessible if not logged in, but cannot save recipe or execute more than twice